-How To Have A More Fulfilling Life And Find Happiness Within Yourself?
+How To Find Happiness Within Yourself & Have A More Fulfilling Life?

 The key to fixing the “I’m not enough” syndrome and becoming more whole and balanced is freedom.

-Freedom here doesn’t mean taking no responsibility to others or to yourself.
+Freedom here doesn’t mean taking no responsibility for others or for yourself.
 Freedom means not being attached—to things, to people, or to your emotions.

 When you let go of your expectation and beliefs about how life is supposed to be and you let go of the negative stories about your past, you find freedom.